Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

         # use the action to build your problem's answer
 ```

 I prefer to "unpack" the action tuple so that I have easy access to the information I need.
-For Mrs. Knuth Part I, each action is a tuple with 5 pieces of data - a title (not really needed right now), name, instrument, day and hour.
+For Mrs. Knuth Part I, each action is a tuple with 5 pieces of data - a title (not needed right now), name, instrument, day and hour.

 ```python
 schedule = some data structure to manage the answer to the puzzle